Highlighting Our History: Colonial Times Read-alouds PLUS for the Common Core

 If you were only able to share two texts about the early colonists, these would be the ones to read.
 With lush photographs from Plimoth Plantation in Massachusetts, these books deliver a lot of content in a way that is easy for today’s students to understand.
 Set the stage by explaining that Plimoth is a living museum and that the photos show interpreters who give glimpses into life in 1627.

 Read these texts closely more than once.
 First, have students take in the historical details and see what new information they can add to the matrix or chart you have put together for this study.
 Read the text a second time and focus on the language.
-Since the books are written with the children as narrator, the phrasing and vocabulary are reflections of the time period.
+Since the books are written with the children as the narrator, the phrasing and vocabulary are reflections of the period.
 (The author includes a glossary for words and phrases that aren’t obvious from the context.)
 Lastly, help students to notice how the writer carefully moves us through the events of the day without a “bed to bed” format that is simply a string of events held together with the word “then.”
 Put the text on the document camera and find all the transitional words and phrases that helped to keep the reader’s interest and accomplish the author’s purpose —to inform the reader about the typical daily activities of a young boy and a young girl living at Plimoth Plantation.

 Wroble, Lisa A. Kids in Colonial Times.
 ISBN: 9780823951185.
 Lexile: IG670